Cavorter/cavort/content/posts/2005-11-22-new-sidebar-item-blogmap.md

 tags:
   - blog
 ---
 I've added a new little item to the right sidebar called a BlogMap.
 Basically it shows where I am, as well as what else is near me.
 Sort of interesting, and we'll see how long I leave it up.
-More info at <a href="http://www.feedmap.net/BlogMap/">feedmap .net (BETA)</a>
+More info at [feedmap .net (BETA)](http://www.feedmap.net/BlogMap/)